chaitanyawolfe/docs/wquant.md

 ## Introduction

 LQuant is a Java based library that intermediates as data broker for interacting with financial data.
-We have integrated several data source in our cloud based database t
+We have integrated several data source in our distributed cloud based databases.
+We have employed polyglot storage to store

 ## Infrastructure And Architecture